dominik-da-rocha/text-venture/text-venture-ui/README.md

 - [x] the do not store objects in commands only id, so that they are not copy to the log
 - [x] remove game actions  console, inventory and store them as settings and not in the text venture object
 - [x] save and restore from local storage to file
+- [x] Add Links to the scene parser
-- [ ] Add styling to the scene parser: {style:bold:text} will assign class bold to the span
+- [x] Add styling to the scene parser: {style:bold:text} will assign class bold to the span
+- [x] replace the description of a scene with a screen play property.
+Use the description for look at
+- [x] upload project to github and a reference to about page
-- [ ] Add Links to the scene parser
+- [ ] create Help Adventure and explain how it works
 - [ ] add dialogs and complex conversations
-- [ ] create Help Adventure and explain how it works
-- [ ] upload project to github and a reference to about page
+- [ ] add complex interactions that can manipulate the scenes
 - [ ] publish is on server
 - [ ] find testers